sammck/tp-hub/README.md

 packages.
 If necessary, hub-env will install system prerequisites needed to create the virtualenv, which might require sudo.
 This is only done the first time hub-env is invoked.

-In addition, hub-env tweaks the Python virtualenv's .venv/bin/activate to activate the entire project rather than just the virtualenv.
+In addition, hub-env tweaks the Python virtualenv's .venv/bin/activate to activate the entire tp-hub project rather than just the virtualenv.
-This is a convenience primarily so that tools like vscode that understand how to activate a Python virtualenv will work properly with this project.
+This is a convenience primarily so that tools (like vscode) that understand how to activate a Python virtualenv will work properly with the tp-hub project.

-To set initialize and activate the environment the first time:
+To initialize and activate the environment for the first time:

 ```bash
 $ cd ~/tp-hub